thomasbiekoetter/copa/README.md

-# **COPA – Chains for Optimization and Probabilistic Analysis**
+# **copa – Chains for Optimization and Probabilistic Analysis**

-**COPA** is a lightweight and modular Fortran library for **Markov Chain Monte Carlo (MCMC)** sampling and probabilistic analysis.
+**copa** is a lightweight and modular Fortran library for **Markov Chain Monte Carlo (MCMC)** sampling and probabilistic analysis.
-It provides parallel and serial ensemble samplers with convenient tools for storing and analyzing Markov chains.
-COPA implements a parallel ensemble MCMC sampler based on the **Affine Invariant Ensemble Sampler** algorithm introduced by **Goodman & Weare (2010)** — *Communications in Applied Mathematics and Computational Science, 5(1), 65–80* ([DOI:10.2140/camcos.2010.5.65](https://doi.org/10.2140/camcos.2010.5.65)).
+It provides parallel and serial ensemble samplers with convenient tools for storing and analyzing Markov chains. copa implements a parallel ensemble MCMC sampler based on the **Affine Invariant Ensemble Sampler** algorithm introduced by **Goodman & Weare (2010)** — *Communications in Applied Mathematics and Computational Science, 5(1), 65–80* ([DOI:10.2140/camcos.2010.5.65](https://doi.org/10.2140/camcos.2010.5.65)).

 ---

 ## 🚀 Installation

-You can build COPA using the gfortran compiler and the [Fortran Package Manager (fpm)](https://github.com/fortran-lang/fpm):
+You can build copa using the gfortran compiler and the [Fortran Package Manager (fpm)](https://github.com/fortran-lang/fpm):

 ```bash
 git clone https://gitlab.com/thomas.biekoetter/copa.git